 If you have to self-isolate due to coronavirus, there is financial support available through the government's Test and Trace support payment.

 Wellbeing is about having a good quality of life.
-Many different issues can affect your wellbeing; worries about money, feeling stuck in a rut, or maybe wanting help to change, like quit smoking.
+Many different issues can affect your wellbeing - worries about money, feeling stuck in a rut, or maybe wanting help to change, like quitting smoking.

 The Warrington Wellbeing team

 Our team can help you get the information and support you need to start feeling back on track.
 They can provide some personal advice, or they help get support from an expert.

 When we might need to refer you to someone else

 The team is unable to provide emergency mental health support.
 If you need help right now, please:

 - Contact your GP, or call the NHS 111 helpline if your GP practice is closed

 - Call the Warrington Assessment Team on 01925 666647

 - Call Samaritans on 116 123

 - Visit happyoksad.org.uk for advice and information about support services that can help you